tigerbeetle/tigerbeetle/docs/internals/HACKING.md

 ## CFO

-In addition to the standard GitHub CI infrastructure that is used for tests and merge queue, we employ a cluster of machines for continuous fuzzing, via Continuous Fuzzing Orchestrator ([/src/scripts/cfo.zig](/src/scripts/cfo.zig)).
+In addition to the standard GitHub CI infrastructure that is used for tests and merge queue, we employ a cluster of machines for continuous fuzzing, via the Continuous Fuzzing Orchestrator ([/src/scripts/cfo.zig](/src/scripts/cfo.zig)).
 You can see the results on devhub:

 <https://devhub.tigerbeetle.com>